The Jordan Charitable Foundation

 Application Success Factors

-Given the lack of published application guidance, the following factors are likely to be important based on the foundation's stated mission:
+Given the invitation-only nature of the foundation and its stated mission, the following factors are likely to be important:

 Alignment with Youth Focus: